svksn/AFEx/README.md

 https://cmake.org/download/

 You may also need Ninja.
-The binary can be placed into the bin folder of the cmake instalation.
+The binary can be placed into the bin folder of the cmake installation.

 https://github.com/ninja-build/ninja